Home Office spent millions on ‘ineffective’ adverts to deter asylum seekers

 The site focused on “the risks of irregular migration” and encouraged readers to use “safe and legal alternatives” – without detailing how to claim asylum or apply for resettlement in the UK.

 “You have a choice,” read the On The Move website.
-“Don’t risk your life and waste hard earned money trying to reach the UK.”
+“Don’t risk your life and waste hard-earned money trying to reach the UK.”

 The Home Office paid a further £23,200 for targeted adverts to be placed on Facebook and Instagram in English, Kurdish, Arabic, Persian and Pashto, linking to the website and carrying slogans including “don’t put you or your child’s life in danger”, “we will return you” and “there is no hiding place”.